LGBTI Travel Information

 - Parentage and/or custody documents for accompanying minor children (especially if your children do not share your last name).

-- Contact information for your family and lawyer in the United States, including someone who has a copy of your itinerary.
+- Contact information for your family and/or lawyer in the United States, including someone who has a copy of your itinerary.

 - Address and phone number of the nearest U.S. embassy or consulate, in English and the local language.